NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 2. Does the value you read from the gimbals vary across the gimbals’ full range of motion?
 If not, let us know.
 3. Have your code scale the values you get from the gimbals so the full range of motion corresponds to the range 0-255.
 Arduino's `map()` and `constrain()` functions are useful here.

+### Reading the Battery Voltage

+##JGARZA can you write a little section about how to read the battery voltage

 ## Assemble your Test Stand

 Parts: